🎉

 Capitalize on Tech Talent Migration

-As the tech talent continues to spread to newer locations, now is the time to expand your talent acquisition wings to cover Tier 2 and Tier 3 cities.
+As the tech talent continues to spread to newer locations, now is the time to expand your AI talent acquisition wings to cover Tier 2 and Tier 3 cities.

 Middle America has been a huge winner during the pandemic, where tech talent from hotspots migrated back to.
 In turn, this is also a boon for the local economy.